apache/incubator-pegasus-website/_docs/en/administration/table-migration.md

 ## Step‑by‑Step Operation

 - **Replace ip straigt**
-   Route all clients through `MetaProxy`—no direct MetaServer IPs allowed.
+   Route all clients through `MetaProxy`— no direct MetaServer IPs allowed.
 - **Start backup**
    Establish hot backup from source to target cluster (setup omitted).
 - **Switch ZooKeeper**
-   Switch `MetaProxy` in ZooKeeper to point to the target cluster’s MetaServer addresses.
+   Switch `MetaProxy` in ZooKeeper to point to the target cluster’ s MetaServer addresses.
 - **Refresh topology**
    Block reads/writes on the source table to force clients to refresh topology.